elidupree/yolo-block/README.md

 ## Motivation

 This crate was primarily written as a joke, but I can imagine a practical use for it.
-While prototyping, you may want to write code that handles errors using the `?` operator, even if you haven't yet implemented a way to handle the errors.
-In this case, wrapping the code in a `yolo!` block allows you write code that correctly uses `?`, rather than leaving `unwrap()` calls that you might forget to replace later.
+While prototyping, you may want to write code that will ultimately handle errors using the `?` operator, but you may not yet have designed the way to catch the errors.
+In this case, wrapping the code in a `yolo!` block allows you write code that correctly uses `?`, rather than leaving `unwrap()` calls that you will need to replace later.

 ## Design and features